 Dear Waitsfield and Fayston Families,

-Meanwhile, the bills for after school have gone out, and payment is due on the first of the month.
+Meanwhile, the bills for after school have gone out, and payment is due today.
 Please feel free to contact Lauré Murphy at firstname.lastname@example.org with any billing questions you may have.
 You may also contact me with any issues related to scheduling.

 Also note that the mailing address of the program, for payment or inquiries during vacations or sending checks via mail for any reason, is P.O.
 Box 1471, Waitsfield, VT 05673.